Altafalam3/CPPL-LAB/c++/source.md

-1) You can refer below for inheritance types theory https://www.javatpoint.com/cpp-inheritance
+1) You can refer below for inheritance types theory \n https://www.javatpoint.com/cpp-inheritance